Struggling renters face avalanche of evictions without federal aid

 The CDC moratorium and local measures like it are coming under increasing legal scrutiny.
 A D.C.
 Superior Court judge ruled that the District’s own moratorium violated landlords’ rights and needed to be modified.
 A federal lawsuit filed in Georgia by the New Civil Liberties Alliance on behalf of three landlords argues the CDC moratorium issued by Trump represented an overreach of the agency’s authority.

-“No government agency can take away someone’s right to access the court system," said NCLA president Mark Chenoweth in an interview.
+“No government agency can take away someone’s right to access the court system," said Mark Chenoweth, NCLA president, in an interview.

-Industry groups have joined the suit, including the National Apartment Association, which represents more than 90,000 companies that own more than 10 million units.
+Industry groups have joined the lawsuit, including the National Apartment Association, which represents more than 90,000 companies that own more than 10 million units.
 Even with the $25 billion in assistance for renters, the group argues that the moratorium should be allowed to expire.

 “What a moratorium does is put off that inevitable event.
 It saddles renters with an enormous amount of debt that they are going to have a very difficult time paying,” said Greg Brown, the group’s senior vice president of government affairs.